Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 {{< slide id="oss-legal-ops-risks" >}}
 ### How to identify OSS legal risks with Contrast?

-In very broad terms legal risk originates from those license obligations which are unknown to your business and prevent from licensing your code with terms that satisfy your business model.
+In very broad terms, legal risk originates from those license obligations which are unknown to your business and prevent you from licensing your code with terms that satisfy your business model.

-In order to see what licenses were identified in our application click filter icon on the top and expand the list of licenses that are necessary
+In order to see what licenses were identified in your application, click the filter icon on the top and expand the list of licenses as necessary.

 {{< figure src="licenses.png" height="350px"
 caption="[See the full-sized picture](licenses.png)">}}